This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Watch your child carefully for any behavior changes.
 Talk to your child's healthcare provider if you have concerns or questions about your child's behavior.
 Children with depression have an increased risk for suicide.

-- Make sure your child gets 1 hour of physical activity every day.
+- Help your child get 1 hour of physical activity every day.
 Encourage your child to play sports or be active every day.
 Physical activity can reduce symptoms of depression.
+Try offering to take your child somewhere he or she enjoys.
+This may help him or her be more willing to be active.

-Your child's healthcare provider will monitor your child's medicine if he takes antidepressants.
+Your child's therapist will monitor your child's medicine if he or she takes antidepressants.
 He or she will ask your child questions to find out if the medicine is helping.
-Tell the healthcare provider about any problems your child has with his medicine.
+Tell the therapist about any problems your child has with the medicine.
 The kind or amount of medicine may need to be changed.
 If your child cannot come to an appointment, reschedule as soon as possible.
 Write down your questions so you remember to ask them during your child's visits.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.